FTBpro/count-von-count/README.md

    ```
    You can see we are using the `week` and `year` parameters for the `<ID>` as in the example above, and also the `country` parameter as the `<COUNTER>` name.

-   the `country` parameter is explained under [Request Metadata Parameters Plugins](#request-metadata-parameters-plugins).
+   The `country` parameter is explained under [Request Metadata Parameters Plugins](#request-metadata-parameters-plugins).

-   the data will be something like -
+   The data will be something like -
    >UserWeeklyDemographics_5678_42_2013: { US: 5, UK: 8, FR: 1 }

   \*Its possible to use a parameter name that is passed in the request query string (e.g. `author`, `post`, etc...), and not only the Metadata Parameters!